Zivka Park

-Zivka Park (born 21 January 1985) is a French politician who served as the member of the National Assembly for the 9th constituency of the Val-d'Oise department from 2017 to 2022.
+Zivka Park (born 21 January 1985) is a French politician who served as a member of the National Assembly for the 9th constituency of the Val-d'Oise department from 2017 to 2022.
 She is a member of La République En Marche!
 (LREM).

 Political career

-In parliament, Park served as member of the Committee on Sustainable Development and Regional Planning.
+In parliament, Park served as the Committee on Sustainable Development and Regional Planning member.
 In addition to her committee assignments, she was part of the French-Serbian Parliamentary Friendship Group.
 In 2020, Park joined En commun (EC), a group within LREM led by Barbara Pompili.

 Park lost her seat in the first round of the 2022 French legislative election.
+The constituency was won in the second round by Maxime Laisney from La France Insoumise.